thomasheckmann/zxinfo-file-browser/README.md

 * Display files in the following formats: SNA, Z80, TAP, TZX, SLT, DSK, TRD, MDR
 * Handles files in ZIP archives (to one level)
 * Generates SCR preview and other details for various formats: SNA, Z80, TAP
-* Integrates with ZXDB using ZXInfo API, using sha512 hash on files, to lookup title and ZXDB id
+* Integrates with ZXDB via ZXInfo API, using sha512 hash on files, to lookup title and ZXDB id
 * Direct link to detail page, if found in ZXDB, to ZXInfo.dk
 * Quick access to folders